yochaigal/cairn/wip/2e/character-creation.md

 - Player Characters have just three Attributes: (**Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**).
 - Roll 3d6 for each of your character's **Attributes**, in order.
 You may then swap any two of the results.
 - Attributes are not universal descriptors.
-A character with a low STR is not necessarily hopelessly weak; they can still attempt to raise a door or survive a deadly fight!
+A character with a low STR is not necessarily hopelessly weak; they can still attempt to lift a heavy door or survive a deadly fight!
 Their risk is simply higher.

 ## Hit Protection